 The learning goals of this German language course fulfill the special requirements of foreign students majoring in a subject that uses English as a teaching language.
 The main focus of the course lies on intermediate level action-oriented speaking, listening, reading and writing comprehension so that the students learn to cope with everyday situations of their life in Germany.
 This course continues the learning goals of the module Training of Competences 1.

-Lectures (4 h / week) / German
+a) Lecture (4 WLH) / English / German